DropSnorz/OwlPlug/doc/ThirdParty_Store_Specification.md

 ### Store

 Document root object.
-Provides general informations about your store and carries a list of products.
+Provides general information about your store and carries a list of products.

 Field Name | Type | Description
 ---|:---:|---
 name | `string` | **REQUIRED**.
 The name of the store.
 255 characters max. url | `string` | **REQUIRED**.
-An url to access your store or developer informations.
+An url to access your store or developer information.
 This is not necessarily the endpoint URL.
 255 characters max. schemaVersion | `string` | **REQUIRED**.
 This string must be the [semantic version number](https://semver.org/spec/v2.0.0.html) of the [OwlPlug Store Specification](#versions) that the document uses.
 255 characters max. version | `string` | *Deprecated* products | `array` | **REQUIRED**.
 An array of [Product](#Product).
 Can be empty.